Cloud Translation is available to anyone wishing to perform integration between Google Translate and their own site or

 - Never display a Google Translate trademark on any web site or user interface that contains or displays adult content, promotes gambling, promotes violence, contains hate speech, involves the sale of tobacco or alcohol to persons under twenty-one years of age, violates other applicable laws or regulations or is otherwise objectionable.

 If your display the results of the Translation API to your end users without modification, you must make the following disclaimer available on your web site or within your app:

 THIS SERVICE MAY CONTAIN TRANSLATIONS POWERED BY GOOGLE.
 GOOGLE DISCLAIMS ALL WARRANTIES RELATED TO THE TRANSLATIONS, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTIES OF ACCURACY, RELIABILITY, AND ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

-In addition, If you are using the Translation API to make make the content of a website available in additional languages, you may want to also include and additional disclaimer:
+In addition, if you are using the Translation API to make the content of a website available in additional languages, you may want to also include and additional disclaimer: